code-Yking/lhoraire/README.md

 # lhoraire

-Time Management for Work and Study
+Time Management for Work and Study.

-Needs scipy to run
+Needs _scipy_ to run the program.
+Requires _mathplotlib_ and _pandas_ to run demo.py